girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Binary Search/BinarySearchApplication.md

 >
 >Last occurence 4

->Time Complexity O(log n)
+>Time Complexity O(log n)   , where n is the size of array

-In this we can find the occurence of element in array in O(log(n)) time where n is the size of array. we can find the total number of time the element comes in the array if we know the first and last occurence .

->count= first_occurence - last_occurence

 ## Find Floor and Ceil of a element from a given array in O(log n) time complexity